 In January 2021, I became an Ambassador for Teaching the UN Sustainable Development Goals and these are woven into all aspects of the school, business and curriculum design.
 There are a lot of things that need to change in education, and Gaia Learning is one viable, flexible and innovative way that it can be done.
 We are not just talking about or imagining a better future or ways to improve education, we are living and breathing it.
 I wish to grow the team and invest in the virtual learning ecosystem we have started, to make this available to more families and inspirational educators around the world.

 Gaia Learning is committed to being part of the solution to the UN’s Sustainable Development Goal 4 “Quality Education” to ‘ensure inclusive and equitable quality education and promote lifelong learning opportunities for all’.

 “Rapid technological changes present opportunities and challenges, but the learning environment, the capacities of teachers and the quality of education have not kept pace.
 Refocused efforts are needed to improve learning outcomes for the full life cycle, especially for women, girls and marginalized people in vulnerable settings.”

 Create safe spaces where students can interact with each other, have a voice in their local communities, play sports, be creative and get a hot meal.
-Vitally, these spaces should have access to the most up to date, reliable internet technologies where students, irrespective of their postcodes, can access the best subject and industry experts, mentors and coaches to guide their on-demand, bespoke education in areas they are interested in and for which future businesses have demand.
+Vitally, these spaces should have investment for access to the most up to date, reliable internet technologies where students, irrespective of their postcodes, can access the best subject and industry experts, mentors and coaches to guide their on-demand, bespoke education in areas they are interested in and for which future businesses have demand.